ivanitlearning/AWS-Associate-Courses/README.md

 ### 1.6.8.
 EBS Snapshots, restore, and fast snapshot restore

 - Efficient way to backup EBS volumes to S3.
-  - The data becomes region resilient.
+The data becomes region resilient.
 - Can be used to migrate data between hosts.

 Snapshots are incremental volume copies to S3.
 The first is a **full copy** of `data` on the volume.
 This can take some time.
 EBS won't be impacted, but will take time in the background.
 Future snaps are incremental, consume less space and are quicker to perform.

 If you delete an incremental snapshot, it moves data to ensure subsequent snapshots will work properly.

 Volumes can be created (restored) from snapshots.
 Snapshots can be used to move EBS volumes between AZs.
 Snapshots can be used to migrate data between volumes.

 #### 1.6.8.1.
 Snapshot and volume performance

 - When creating a new EBS volume without a snapshot, the performance is available immediately.
 - When restoring from S3, performs **Lazy Restore**
   - If you restore a volume, it will transfer it slowly in the background.
   - If you attempt to read data that hasn't been restored yet, it will immediately pull it from S3, but this will achieve lower levels of performance than reading from EBS directly.
-  - You can force a read of every block all data immediately using DD.
+  - You can force a read of every block all data immediately using `dd`

 Fast Snapshot Restore (FSR) allows for immediate restoration.
-You can create 50 of these FSRs per region.
+You can create 50 of these FSRs per region (add up all the snapshots per AZs).
 When you enable it on a snapshot, you pick the snapshot specifically and the AZ that you want to be able to do instant restores to.
 Each combination of Snapshot and AZ counts as one FSR set.
 You can have 50 FSR sets per region.
 FSR is not free and can get expensive with lost of different snapshots.

 #### 1.6.8.2.
 Snapshot Consumption and Billing

 Billed using a GB/month metric.
-20 GB stored for half a month, represents 10 GB-month.
+Eg. 20 GB stored for half a month, represents 10 GB-month.

 This is used data, not allocated data.
 If you have a 40 GB volume but only use 10 GB, you will only be charged for the allocated data.
-This is not how EBS itself works.
+This is *not* how EBS itself works where you are charged for the entire volume instead of actual usage.

 The data is incrementally stored which means doing a snapshot every 5 minutes will not necessarily increase the charge as opposed to doing one every hour.

 #### 1.6.8.3.
 EBS Encryption